kjs452/tagged_text/README.md

 Here is a LaTeX document with comments:
 ```
 % This is a simple sample document.
-For more
-documents take a look in the exercise tab.
 Note that everything that
-comes after a % symbol is treated as comment and ignored when the
+% comes after a % symbol is treated as comment and ignored when the
-code is compiled.
+% code is compiled.

 \documentclass{article}